 Doctor's Notes on Irritable Bowel Syndrome (IBS)

 Irritable bowel syndrome (IBS) is known as a functional gastrointestinal disorder, meaning that is diagnosed based on having a set of symptoms over time affecting the movement of the gastrointestinal tract rather than a specific type of damage to the gastrointestinal tract.
 The cause of irritable bowel syndrome is not well understood.
-Symptoms and signs of irritable bowel syndrome can include
+Symptoms and signs of irritable bowel syndrome may include:

 - changes in bowel habits,